juniorsundarCasual/TGT/vault/volume-3.chapter-206.md

 With a flourish, her vision gained clarity.
 At this instant, she no longer felt as though she was inhabiting a body - she felt like a disembodied head floating around.
 She was currently "floating" inside what looked like a luxurious carriage.
 It was rocking jerkily, which reminded her of the painful ride to the village.

 "I did not expect that we would return so soon, Master," Markus' voice hooked her attention.
-"It's been a little less than four weeks."
+"It's only been a month.
+I believe we still have some more work left?"

-"The builders will be stopping by very soon.
+"The builders will be arriving very soon.
 I need to prepare the area and finish up the plans," Mister Larks' voice answered.
 Marie turned around and saw the two conversers shifting their weight between their buttocks to offset the ache brought upon by their ride.

 "Why hasn't anyone developed some form of suspension system for these carriages!"
 Mister Larks exclaimed as his head collided against the walls of the carriage.